 We are committed to breeding in an ethical way that meets or exceeds best practice standards.
 Our program aims to contribute to the development of the breed and to the rearing of healthy and well socialised pets and assistance or therapy dogs.
 You can check out the Australian Labradoodle breed standard which describes what sort of consistent attributes we are aiming to breed into our puppies.
 At Amalie we work to the following:

 - Amalie dogs are cared for in a family environment which provides all necessary care and socialisation

 - Our breeding stock are healthy, show desirable physical attributes for the breed and have sociable temperament

 - All dogs used in our breeding program are health tested - for full details of our health testing protocol, see below

-- Amalie will keep appropriate records of all dogs in our program and continue to act as a resource to our companion puppy owners
+- Amalie will keep appropriate records of all dogs in our program and continue to act as a resource to our puppy owners

 Dogs are susceptible to a variety of health concerns and we are fortunate to now have access to a wider range of DNA based tests, than ever before.
 To ensure that we have the information we need when breeding puppies, our breeding dogs are routinely tested for the following genetically inheritable diseases:

 - Autosomal Hereditary Recessive Nephropathy

 - Phosphofructokinase Deficiency